-Karen Lee Schwartz
+Karen Lee Schwarz

 Karen Lee was born in Newark, NJ and spent most of her childhood in South Orange, NJ.
 She attended Montclair State University as a music education major.
 She moved to Asbury Park in 2003.
 She is now a high school music teacher.
 After Dorian Parreott left in 1990, the band program lost strength.
 She worked hard to revitalize the Asbury Park High School band program.
 She played with Dee Holland at small restaurants and churches; their final performance together was at Restaurant Plan B on New Years Eve.
 Karen is currently teaching elementary school music in Asbury Park and performing on multiple instruments in the Jersey Shore area.

 Charles Trott was born in 1951 in Brooklyn, NY.
 He moved to Asbury Park in 1953 with his parents.
 His brother, Gladstone Trott, was an active pianist in Asbury Park and the surrounding area.
 Charles grew up surrounded by music, playing clarinet and singing in the choir.
 He was also in a swing band in high school.
 He turned from music to art and attended Pratt Institute.
 Mr. Trott is a visual artist and arts educator.
-He joined the Asbury Park African-American Music Project (AP-AMP) and designed the cover art for the project.
-The illustration (below) depicts a jazz quintet with a saxophone, pianist, bassist, drummer, and singer.
+He joined the Asbury Park African-American Music Project (AP-AMP) and designed the logo for the organization.
+The illustration used in the AP-AMP logo (below) depicts a jazz quintet with a saxophone, pianist, bassist, drummer, and singer.
 The colors used in the logo are the colors of the Asbury Park schools.
 He hopes to see visual and other performing arts incorporated with the music returning to Springwood Avenue.
 Mr. Trott is the founder of Diasporic Images of African (D.I.A.), a project that uses visual arts to show Africa’s connection to countries and cultures around the world.

 Richard Witcher was born in New Brunswick, New Jersey and moved to Asbury Park as a child.
 He joined Al Covington in forming a band and later invited Ben Dinkins to join them.
 Along with Ernest Daniels and David Clayton, they formed The Equations.
 The group played in Asbury Park and notably Springwood Avenue.
 The group played at significant venues such as the Orchid Lounge, Turf Club, and Big Bills.
 They started to branch out of Asbury Park and played in New York and North New Jersey.
 Witcher and almost all of the original members are still performing many years later.

-Fred Wynn (guitar, voice)
+Fred “Willie” Wynn (guitar, voice)

-Fred Wynn, a man of many talents but only one love.
+Fred “Willie” Wynn, a man of many talents but only one love.
 Fred was born the son of a sharecropper in Benevolence, Georgia and raised in St. Petersburg, Florida.
 Born with an entrepreneurial spirit and an autodidactic ability he eventually found his way to Asbury Park.
 Coming here first as a cook, he quickly availed himself with the local music community, where he met and worked with the likes of Dee Holland, Dorian Parreott, and many others.
 As Fred would say, learning music expands the capillaries in your brain and will make you smarter than you think you are.